arbal/ansible-role-zsh_antibody/README.md

 This role installs the [ZSH](https://www.zsh.org/), with the [antibody](https://getantibody.github.io/) plugin manager, onto a supported Linux system (see Requirements section below for list of supported OS).

-Plugins can be found here:
+Official plugins can be found here:

 * <https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins>
 * <https://github.com/zsh-users> (only select repos are plugins)